fnote/base-price-service/README.md

 ##Application properties

-API reads all its profile specific properties from AWS parameter store so that all the application properties are managed centrally in a secured environment.All the sensitive parameters are store encrypted.
+Reference Price API reads all its profile specific properties from AWS parameter store so that all the application properties are managed centrally in a secured environment.All the sensitive parameters are store encrypted.

 ###AWS Spring Cloud
-API uses Spring Cloud framework based configuration management.
+This uses Spring Cloud framework based configuration management.
 The defaults ```bootstrap.properties``` file has the default configuration required for Spring Cloud.
 ```dtd
 cloud.aws.credentials.instanceProfile=false